dumbmatter/dumbmatter.com/src/posts/political-views-2004-2024.md

 In reality, politics often evolves in weird, unexpected ways.
 For a lot of issues it's not that the good guys won or the bad guys won, it's something else.
 Maybe the world changed and it just doesn't matter anymore.
 Maybe there was some third option that nobody was thinking about.
 Or maybe the issue is still unresolved, but nobody cares anymore and we're all arguing about different stuff.

 In 2004 I would have said I'm part of the left wing of the Democratic party, and soon the whole party would come to agree with us, and soon after that the whole country.
-It's like the last chapter of The Jungle where it talks about how the socialists keep winning more votes in every election and soon socialism will sweep over the whole nation!
+Turns out it as more like the aftermath of the last chapter of The Jungle where it talks about how the socialists keep winning more votes in every election and soon socialism will sweep over the whole nation!
 That's not quite how it played out.
 Predicting things is hard, especially about the future.

 It's a lot more difficult to say where I stand politically these days.
 I feel pretty alienated from both parties.
 The Democrats have gotten kind of crazy on everything related to race/gender, which is a lot of things!
 And the Republicans have become pretty radical in their anti-intellectualism, to the point where many are lost in dumb conspiracy theories.
 That's just a quick summary - don't worry, I have plenty more grievences with both parties!